Warhammer 40,000: Sixth edition (2012)

-Sixth edition was released on June 23, 2012.
+The sixth edition was released on June 23, 2012.
 Changes to this edition included the adoption of an optional Psychic Power card system similar to that of the game's sister product Warhammer Fantasy Battle as well as the inclusion of full rules for flying vehicles and monsters and a major reworking of the manner in which damage is resolved against vehicles.
 It also included expanded rules for greater interaction with scenery and more dynamic close-combat.
 In addition to updating existing rules and adding new ones, 6th Edition introduced several other large changes: the Alliance system, in which players can bring units from other armies to work with their own, with varying levels of trust; the choice to take one fortification as part of your force; and Warlord traits, which will allow a player's Commander to gain a categorically randomised trait that can aid their forces in different situations.
-Replacing the "Assault on Black Reach" box set was the "Dark Vengeance" box set which included Dark Angels and Chaos Space Marine models.
+The starter box set was titled "Dark Vengeance" which included the Dark Angels Space Marines and a Crimson Slaughter Chaos Space Marine Warband.
 Some of the early release box sets of Dark Vengeance contained a limited-edition Interrogator-Chaplain for the Dark Angels.

 The Imperial Knights (Codex: Imperial Knights) were a new addition to the Imperium of Man faction.
 Previously found in Epic large-scale battles, particularly the Titan Legions (2nd Edition) boxed set, the Imperial Knights are walkers that are smaller than proper Imperial Titans but nonetheless tower over all other Warhammer 40,000 vehicles and troops.

 Seventh edition (2014)

-The seventh edition of the game was announced in White Dwarf issue 15, pre-orders for May 17 and release date of May 24, 2014.
+The seventh edition of the game was announced in White Dwarf issue 15, pre-orders for 17 May and release date of 24 May 2014.

-The 7th edition saw several major changes to the game, including a dedicated Psychic Phase, as well as the way Psychic powers worked overall, and changeable mid-game Tactical Objectives.
+The 7th edition saw several major changes to the game, including a dedicated Psychic Phase, as well as the way psychic powers worked overall, and changeable mid-game Tactical Objectives.
 Tactical Objectives would give the players alternative ways to score Victory Points, and thus win games.
 These objectives could change at different points during the game.

-As well as these additions, the 7th edition provided a new way to organise Army lists.
+As well as these additions, the 7th edition provided a new way to organise army lists.
 Players could play as either Battle-Forged, making a list in the same way as 6th edition, or Unbound, which allowed the player to use any models they desired, disregarding the Force Organisation Chart.
 Bonuses are given to Battle-Forged armies.
 Additionally, Lord of War units, which are powerful units previously only allowed in large-scale ("Apocalypse") games, are now included in the standard rulebook, and are a normal part of the Force Organisation Chart.